sa-mm/article.css/README.md

 PDF document.

-My question here then: **can I make a HTML document that, when printed, looks as good as a document produced using LaTeX?**
+My question here then: **can I make a HTML document that, when printed, looks as good as a document produced using LaTeX?** The answer is almost certainly **no**, but I want to see how close I can get.

 Until recently I was reliant on LaTeX for it's BibTeX support.
 Since Pandoc came out with support for